Skip to main content

 01 EDC

 01 EDC runs 9 listings at $79–$529, NXEDC's highest upper-end listing price.
-The Crisis Route slider ($259.90) is in stock with a popularity score of 54.63.
+The Crisis Route slider ($259.90) is in stock with engagement in the top 2% of the catalog.
 If you want the upper tier of what NXEDC offers, 01 EDC is the brand to look at.

 NAYICI

 NAYICI has 7 listings at NXEDC priced $89.90–$379.
-The Bomber ($119) is the single highest-popularity product in the entire NXEDC catalog, a score of 77.15, which is exceptional.
+The Bomber ($119) is the single highest-engaged product in the entire NXEDC catalog — top 0.3% across all 44k available items on Drop Beacon, which is exceptional.
 It's currently in stock and worth knowing about if you're shopping at any price point in the $100–$150 range.

 WANWU

 WANWU has 5 listings at $78–$419.
-The Bar Skylines ($79.90) is in stock with a popularity score of 48.57.
+The Bar Skylines ($79.90) is in stock with engagement in the top 10% of the catalog.
 WANWU tends to do architectural, geometric aesthetic work; clean lines, city-skyline etched designs on sliders.

 Other Notable Names